firstdraft/appdev-lessons/lessons/loops-lesson.md

  - The `.times` method executed the block of code the second time.
  - Etc.

 Why does `.times` start by assigning `0` to its block variable during the first iteration, rather than `1`?
 Well, that's just how the author of the `.times` method made it work.
-Remember, Ruby, like many other languages uses zero-indexing.
+Remember, Ruby, like many other languages uses [zero-indexing](https://learn.firstdraft.com/lessons/14#at){:target="_blank"}.

 Fortunately, Ruby provides lots of other looping convenience methods that we can take advantage of instead, and each one assigns different values to its block variable.